The Federal Government will Become America's Model Employer for the 21st Century.

 FPRAC meets on a monthly basis.
 Committee meetings are open to the public.

-The following meeting dates for 2014 have been announced in the Federal Register:
+The following meeting date for 2017 has been announced in the Federal Register:

 Annually, the Office of the Chair compiles a report of pay issues discussed and concluded recommendations.